Nabwana I.G.G.

-Isaac Godfrey Geoffrey Nabwana, popularly known as Nabwana I.G.G., is a Ugandan filmmaker and film producer.
-Nabwana, the founder of the film studio Wakaliwood, is best known for the gratuitous violence in his films.
-Nabwana started to gain fame after uploading a trailer for his film Who Killed Captain Alex? on YouTube in 2010 and later the actual film in 2015.
-The film gained a cult status and as of January 2023, sits at 8.2+ million views on YouTube.
+Isaac Godfrey Geoffrey Nabwana, popularly known as Nabwana I.G.G., is a Ugandan film director, cinematographer, writer and producer.
+He is the founder of the film studio Wakaliwood, known for producing popular ultra-low budget action comedy films.
+He has been referred to as Uganda's Quentin Tarantino due to his use of gratuitous, over-the-top violence.
+Nabwana first started to gain wide international attention after uploading a trailer of Who Killed Captain Alex? on YouTube in 2010 followed by the entire film in 2015.
+The film has gained a cult status and as of October 2024, has 9.8 million views on YouTube.
+He is the subject of a 2022 documentary Once Upon a Time in Uganda by Cathryne Czubek.

 Personal life

 Nabwana was born in Uganda during the regime of Idi Amin in 1973.
 During the Ugandan Bush War, he and his brother were reportedly chased by an attack helicopter.
-This helicopter can be seen in Who Killed Captain Alex?.
+This inspired the helicopter scene in Who Killed Captain Alex?, as he explains in his director commentary for the movie.